> Eliza Carthy > Songs > Willow Tree

 This is one of the many variants of the Died for Love theme, originally clustered by Steve Roud as Roud 60.

-May Bradley, gypsy singer from Ludlow in Shropshire, sang The Willow Tree in a 1965 recording made by Fred Hamer.
-It was included in 1998 on the Topic anthology We’ve Received Orders to Sail: Jackie Tar at Sea & on Shore (The Voice of the People Series Volume 12) and in 2010 on her Musical Traditions anthology Sweet Swansea.
+May Bradley, gypsy singer from Ludlow in Shropshire, sang The Willow Tree in a July 1965 recording made by Fred Hamer.
+It was included in 1989 on the VWML cassette of Fred Hamer’s field recordings, The Leaves of Life, and in 1998 on the Topic anthology We’ve Received Orders to Sail: Jackie Tar at Sea & on Shore (The Voice of the People Series Volume 12) and in 2010 on her Musical Traditions anthology Sweet Swansea.

 Bill Smith of Shropshire sang the first two verses of The Willow Tree to his son Andrew Smith in spring 1981.
-This recording was included in 2011 on his Musical Traditions anthology A Country Life: Songs and Stories of a Shropshire Man.
+This recording was included in 2011 on his Musical Traditions anthology of songs and stories of a Shropshire man, A Country Life.
 The accompanying booklet noted:

 Lines in italics from the singing of May Bradley, who lived nearby.
 Bill didn’t know her, but when shown a photograph of May and her husband published in the Fred Hamer collection Garners Gay, said, “No, I don’t know her, but ’im!
 He owes me a pint!”